0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 While Physical Education offers numerous benefits, it also presents some risks and challenges:

-• Injuries: Without proper supervision and safety measures, physical activities can lead to injuries such as sprains, fractures, and concussions.
+• Injuries: Without proper supervision and safety measures, physical activities can lead to injuries such as Sprains, fractures, and concussions.

 • Bullying: PE classes can sometimes be environments where bullying occurs, particularly in competitive sports settings.